aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/formulas/ways-to-calculate-formulas/_index.md

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-formulas-DirectCalculationFormula-DirectCalculationFormula.java" >}}

-## **Calculating Formulas Once Only**
+## **Calculating Formulas repeatedly**

-When [**Workbook.calculateFormula()**](https://apireference.aspose.com/cells/java/com.aspose.cells/workbook#calculateFormula(boolean)) is called to calculate the values of formulas in a workbook template, Aspose.Cells creates a calculating chain.
-This increases performance when formulas are calculated for the second or third time.

-However, if the template contains lots of formulas, the first time the formula is calculated can consume a lot of CPU processing time and memory.

-Aspose.Cells allows you to turn off creating a calculating chain which is useful when you want to calculate formulas only once.

-To improve Aspose.Cell's formula calculation performance and when you do not want to create a formula calculating chain, set [**Workbook.getSettings().setCreateCalcChain()**](https://apireference.aspose.com/cells/java/com.aspose.cells/workbooksettings#CreateCalcChain) to **false**.
-By default, it is set to **true**.
+When there are lots of formulas in the workbook and user needs to calculate them repeatedly with modifying only a small part of them, it may be helpful for performance to enable the formula calculating chain: [**Workbook.getSettings().setCreateCalcChain(true)**](https://apireference.aspose.com/cells/java/com.aspose.cells/workbooksettings#CreateCalcChain).
 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-formulas-CalculatingFormulasOnce-CalculatingFormulasOnce.java" >}}
+By default the calculating chain is disabled.
+Because creating the chain also needs time, the first time of calculating formulas([**Workbook.calculateFormula()**](https://apireference.aspose.com/cells/java/com.aspose.cells/workbook#calculateFormula()) may consume more CPU processing time and memory when comparing with calculating formulas without chain.
+If user does not need to calculate formulas repeatedly, the default behavior that calculating formula directly without the calculating chain should be the better way.